sfryers/MT32Editor/Readme.txt

 COMPATIBILITY:

-- This software should run on any Windows 7, 8, 8.1, 10 or 11 PC which has the .NET 6.0 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.
+- This software should run on any Windows 8, 8.1, 10 or 11 PC which has the .NET 6.0 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.
 A monitor with at least 1080p resolution is recommended.
+The software does not work with Windows 7 32-bit edition, but will reportedly run on the 64-bit edition.
 - A MIDI input device and an MT-32 compatible MIDI output device is strongly recommended but not required (SysEx files can still be loaded and edited without a connected MIDI device, but you will not hear any sounds).
 - SysEx (.syx) files created with this software can be uploaded to an MT-32 device using external software such as MIDI-OX, MIDI Tools, MUNT or any MIDI sequencer/DAW with built-in SysEx functionality.

 LICENCE:

 This software is licenced under the GPL3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html).
 No warranty is offered.
 Source code is available at GitHub (https://github.com/sfryers/MT32Editor).
-The only external dependency is the NAudio.Midi library, which can be imported using NuGet in Visual Studio(https://www.nuget.org/packages/NAudio.Midi/2.1.0/).
+The only external dependency is the NAudio.Midi library, which can be imported using NuGet in Visual Studio (https://www.nuget.org/packages/NAudio.Midi/2.1.0/).

 This software and its author are in no way linked to or endorsed by the Roland Corporation.

 FEATURES:

-- Load, save and edit standard MT-32 SysEx files.
+- Load, save and edit standard MT-32 SysEx (.syx) files.
+- Load MT-32 SysEx data from MIDI (.mid) files.
 - Edit all MT-32 system parameters
 - Edit all MT-32 timbre parameters
 - Edit all MT-32 patch parameters